-16.30 Friday 15 June 2018
+16.30 Friday 19 October 2018

-Please note the change of room!
 The talk will take place in the Salle des Profs at 16:30.
 Coffee, tea and biscuits will be served in the foyer by the Salle des Profs, from 16:00.
 The Salle des Profs is on the 9th floor of building NO, of the Campus de la Plaine.
 Maps of the campus and directions are available here.

 18 January 2019